Kishōtenketsu Four-Act Story Structure

 Don’t feel inspired by the Kishōtenketsu story structure?
 That’s okay!
 Writing habits look different for everyone, so there are numerous ways to tackle narrative storytelling.

-Try Somebody Wanted But So Then or explore our resource on the elements of a narrative, and then decide what you like best.
+Try Somebody Wanted But So Then, The Hero’s Journey, or explore our resource on the elements of a narrative, and then decide what you like best.

 Conclusion